wpengine/wp-graphql-content-blocks/.changeset/calm-socks-battle.md

 "@wpengine/wp-graphql-content-blocks": minor
 ---

-Adds support for resolving and returning related term items as a `terms` connection for the CorePostTerms block.
+Adds support for resolving and returning related term items as a `terms` connection for the CorePostTerms block along with `taxonomy` connection.
-Adds support for resolving and returning the `prefix`, `suffix` and `term` items within the correspondent fields of the CorePostTerms block.
+Adds support for resolving and returning the `prefix` and `suffix` items within the correspondent fields of the CorePostTerms block.

 ```graphql
 query TestPostTerms($uri: String! = "test-terms") {